Establish value for customers

 Identifying value requires a deep understanding of the customer.
 For existing products, this can be achieved through quantitative methods, such as surveys and web analytics, or qualitative techniques, including direct interviews and demographic analysis.
 The challenge is greater for novel products or new technologies, where customers may not know what they want or may be unable to articulate their latent needs.
 In these cases, organizations must invest in discovery to uncover what customers will find valuable.
 This principle forces an organization to step into the customer's shoes and ask critical questions: What problem are they trying to solve?
 What are their expectations?
 How do they want their needs met?
 By clearly defining this end goal, the entire organization gains a shared understanding of its purpose, ensuring that all subsequent efforts are aligned with delivering what truly matters to the customer.

-Once value has been defined, the second principle is to identify and map the value stream.
+After defining value, the second principle is to identify and map the value stream.
 The value stream includes all actions, both value-creating and non-value-creating, that are currently required to bring a product or service from its initial concept to the customer's hands.
 This comprehensive mapping process provides a holistic, visual representation of the entire workflow, allowing users to see where value is being created and, more importantly, where it is not.

 Value stream mapping forces an organization to analyze every step of its process and categorize work into one of three types: